pchaberski/cars/documentation/4_results.md

 |Max. training accuracy  |98.93%          |
 |Max. validation accuracy|83.79%          |

 The best model still shows significant overfitting so there might be some space for further improvement.
-However, taking into account that the same model achieves 73.98% on ImageNet dataset suggests that the score of almost 83.79% on the Stanford Cars Dataset is quite decent.
-While Stanford Cars Dataset contains much less classes (196 in comparison to 1000 in ImageNet), but those classes seem harder to distinguish and the dataset itself is much smaller.
+However, taking into account that the same model achieves 73.98% on ImageNet dataset suggests that the score of 83.79% on the Stanford Cars Dataset is quite decent.
+While Stanford Cars Dataset contains much less classes (196 in comparison to 1000 in ImageNet), those classes seem harder to distinguish and the dataset itself is much smaller.

 It is also important to notice, that due to lesser number of classes, The size of the last layer was reduced during tests - instead of passing 1280-channel input to the classifier, only 320 channels are passed, which results in the total reduction of parameter count from 4.2 million to slightly over 3 millions.